omatheuscarvalho/omatheuscarvalho/README.md

 Here are some of the projects I'm proud of:

-- 📚 Created a portfolio website to showcase my work.
+- 📚 My personal portfolio.
-- 💼 Developed and maintained a collection of web and mobile applications.
+- 💼 Mobile app for fiscal auditing of dairy industries.
-- 🌐 Collaborated on open-source projects to contribute to the community.
+- 🌐 Python automation for flashcard related to language learning.

 ## Skills and Tools